 - become more familiar with the genres of and enhance the skills related to critique-based and argumentative writing.

-- improve your critical reading skills.
+- improve your critical writing skills.

 - have the opportunity to develop your writing process through generating ideas, drafting, peer evaluation and individual writing consultations.